-In order to enhance management transparency, the amount of remuneration paid to directors is determined at the board of directors meeting based on recommendations by the Company's Compensation Committee, which consists exclusively of non-executive directors and corporate auditors (6 out of 7 are independent directors).
+In order to enhance management transparency, the amount of remuneration paid to directors is determined at the board of directors meeting based on recommendations by the Company's Compensation Committee, which consists exclusively of non-executive directors and outside audit & supervisory board members (part-time).

-Based on "interviews on performance evaluation" and "interviews on goal setting for next fiscal year" in March and "discussions on basic compensation and performance evaluation of the Company's directors" in April, the amount of remuneration paid to directors is determined at the board of directors meeting in May.
+Based on "interviews on performance evaluation", "interviews on goal setting for next fiscal year" and "discussions on basic compensation and performance evaluation of the Company's directors" which the Company's Compensation Committee conducts, the board of directors meeting determines the amount of individual remuneration paid to directors.